ocra-recipes/web/walking-client.md

 J_k = \omega_b J_{b_k} + \omega_w J_{w_k} + q
 $$

+Where $$q$$ are regularization terms.
+More details later on.

-Let's work out a bit more Equation \ref{eq:miqpEquation} before going into the details of the constraints.
+Let's work out a bit more Equation \ref{eq:miqpEquation} before moving to the details of the constraints.

 ## Cost function
 The global cost function (without regularization terms) can be written in matrix form as: